-Saul Levmore and Julie Roin have been appointed the new Resident Deans of Renee Granville Grossman Residential Commons West, beginning in the 2021-2022 academic year.
+Saul Levmore and Julie Roin were appointed the new Resident Deans of Renee Granville-Grossman Residential Commons West, beginning with the 2021-2022 academic year.

 Professor Levmore is a Distinguished Service Professor and previous Dean of the Law School.
 Saul and Julie taught at the University of Virginia before coming to Chicago.
 He has just finished a term as the President of the American Law and Economics Association and is known for his love of teaching, his taking students to breakfast at Medici on 57th Street, his past life as a runner and squash player, and now his golf game.